-The 2014 model was an update of the existing model following the construction of the Fish bypass channel and replacement weir.
+The 2014 model was an update of the existing model following the construction of the fish bypass channel and replacement weir.
 It also was updated to better reflect the flows through Bridge Street.

 The modelling shows all modelled flows including the modelled flows in the 1 in 100 year plus 70% climate change event to pass through the Bridge Street Bridge however, it shows the flood levels to increase significantly upstream, up to the 70% modelled event.
-The modelling does suggest a capacity issue further downstream where the river splits into two channels.
+The modelling does suggest a capacity issue further downstream where the river splits into two channels (Figure 9).
 The model outputs show flows reduce at the river split significantly by over 7m3/s.
-It is hoped that the model to be updated will help to clarify the situation.
+It is hoped that the update of the model will help to clarify the situation.